Dr. Geoffrey M. Thomas

 Dr. Thomas is active in state professional organizations serving as the President of the Idaho Association of School Administrators (IASA) from 2011-2012, President of the Idaho Superintendent Association (ISSA) 2009-2010 and held the post of President of the Idaho High School Activities Association (IHSAA) from 2006-2007.

 Dr. Thomas was requested to serve on Idaho Gov. Dirk Kempthorne's Blue Ribbon Plant Facility Task Force and Idaho Task Force on Education by Govenor Otter.
 He is the author of numerous professional articles and has presented at state and national education conferences.
 In 2015 Dr. Thomas was named "Idaho Superintendent of the Year."

 He graduated from Utah State University with a BA degree in History and a MA in Political Science.
 Dr. Thomas also holds an Education Specialist and a Doctorate in Educational Leadership from Idaho State University.

 Growing up on a dairy farm in Wisconsin taught him the principles of hard work and responsibility.
 Dr. Thomas began a seven-year classroom teaching career at Carbon and Box Elder High Schools in Utah, where he taught US and World History, Geography, AP US and Comparative Government.
 Prior to his appointment in Madison, he served as Assistant Principal and Assistant Superintendent in the Idaho Falls and Bonneville school districts.

-Dr. Thomas, his wife Janalee have five children and they reside in Rexburg.
+Dr. Thomas, his wife Janalee reside in Rexburg and have five children and three grandchildren.
 His hobbies include reading, watching movies and spending time with his family.
 His favorite sports are football and basketball.
 He also enjoys hiking and trying to improve his marginal golf skills.

 Contact Information: GMT@msd321.com